Moving In - Becoming a familyPrevious Step

 CASA (the Consortium of Adoption Support Agencies) is a national forum representing registered Adoption Support Agencies (ASAs) in the UK, whether individuals or organisations.
 CASA provides information on ASAs, peer support between agencies, networking opportunities, a representational forum and a channel for promoting best practice.

-A London-based organisation offering advice, counselling, therapeutic services and regular seminars and training events for adopters and professionals.
+A national organisation offering advice, counselling, therapeutic services and regular seminars and training events for adopters and professionals.

 A service for children in adoptive families, foster families and families living with children who have experienced separation, loss or early trauma.
 Specialises in therapeutic work for children who have experienced early trauma and who have attachment difficulties.